EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "I’ve already lost my home.
 Can I access rental assistance for a new place?
 Am I eligible for any other resources?"

-"If you've already lost your home, call 2-1-1 or check <a href='https://justshelter.org' target='_blank' rel='noreferrer noopener'>Just Shelter</a> to find shelters, housing providers, and support available in your community.
+"If you've already lost your home, call 2-1-1 or check our sister sites <a href='https://justshelter.org' target='_blank' rel='noreferrer noopener'>Just Shelter</a> and <a href='https://endpovertyusa.org/#resources' target='_blank' rel='noreferrer noopener'>End Poverty in America</a> to find shelters, housing providers, and support available in your community.
 In some states, there are programs that can help with relocation or security deposits and you could be eligible for other benefits.
 Veterans and active duty service members also have additional benefits when facing an eviction." >}}

 <br/>